 *The City of Haines City is following the Southwest Florida Water Management District’s Water Restrictions.

-Effective Date and Area
+Effective Date and Areas

-Lawn Watering Schedule and Times
+Lawn Watering Days and Times

 New Lawns and Plants

-- New lawns and plants have a 60-day establishment period.
-On days 1-30, they may be watered any day of the week.
+- New lawns and plants have a “30-30” establishment period.

 For more information, please contact the Utilities Department at 863-421-3695.